Why Cabinet Hardware Materials Matter More Than You Think

 When choosing cabinet hardware, metal composition determines resistance to wear, scratches, and bending.

-Choose thicker hardware where screws or hinges bear weight — these hold up far better under stress.
+Choose thicker hardware where screws or hinges bear weight.
+Proper cabinet hinges installation with solid metals holds up far better under stress.
 In high-use spaces like kitchens or mudrooms, opt for solid alloys or stainless steel for fewer replacements over time.

 Tip: Look for hardware labeled “solid” or “forged” instead of “plated” for long-term durability.